 I bought my Grandmother some sort of pennant to wave and a Mets hat that she proudly wore.
 She cheered the Mets with her usual unrestrained gusto.
 Within 10 minutes, all of the other fans in the section loved her.
 My brother and I were accepted, too.
 If Louise was with us, we couldn't be as bad as we looked.

 The true miracle of that night in Queens was that the Mets won that game against the Pirates.
 That just didn't happen very often in the late 70s.
 I know I was pleasantly surprised.
 Not my Grandmother.
 She always expected a win.

 We watched games together on tv after that.
-Even after I moved out on my own, it was fun to occasionally watch a game with her.
+Even after I moved out on my own, it was fun to occasionally watch a game with my Grandmother.
 I no longer thought the way she rooted was silly, nor did I even try to get her to turn a game off, no matter how hopelessly the Mets were behind.
 I always intended to bring her to another game, but we could never seem to find a day that worked for both of us.
 The truth was, she was a homebody that liked being in her house more than anything.
 Still, I'm glad for that one night we did spend at the ballpark.

 You know it's funny, but I always think of her now after the Mets win a game in an exceptional way, coming from way behind in the last at-bat.
 I still enjoy baseball intellectually and always will.
 At some point, I finally learned to enjoy it more at the level that my grandmother did, and my enjoyment of the game has really increased.
 I now know that my Grandmother was much, much smarter than teenage me.
 She just had too much class to let me know that.